-The NHSCFA estimates that the NHS is vulnerable to £291.4 million worth of procurement and commissioning fraud each year.
+The NHSCFA estimates that the NHS is vulnerable to £300.4 m worth of procurement and commissioning each year.
+Please see our latest strategic intelligence assessment for more details

 Procurement and commissioning fraud relates to allegations of collusion, bribery and corruption within the pre-tender stages of the procurement and commissioning process.
 It also relates to false, intentionally inflated or duplicate invoices within the post tender stages.